 If your toddler holds her breath until she passes out, you know how scary these episodes can be.
-Barton D. Schmitt, MD, FAAP, author of Your Child’s Health (Bantam Books), explains this condition in more detail.
+Dr. Barton D. Schmitt explains this condition in more detail.

 A breath-holding spell is when your child holds his breath until he passes out.
 Breath-holding spells begin between the ages of six months and two years.
 They can be triggered by frustration, a fall or something frightening.
 During a breath-holding spell:

 These spells are harmless and always stop by themselves.
 Time the length of a few episodes — using a watch with a second hand — so you can get a better understanding of how long they actually last.
 Children normally have these spells a few times per month.

 An abnormal reflex allows five percent of children to hold their breath long enough to pass out; it is not deliberate.
 Holding their breath when frustrated and becoming bluish without passing out is such a common reaction in young infants that it is considered normal.

 Children typically outgrow breath-holding spells by the time they are four or five years old.
 Breath-holding spells are not dangerous, and don’t lead to epilepsy or brain damage.